• Skip to primary navigation

 Avocados are full of Vitamin B, which is great for lowering stress levels!

-If you have a Vitamin B deficiency, there are studies that link to anxiety.
+If you have a Vitamin B deficiency, there are studies that link it to anxiety.

 Avocados are also high in monounsaturated fat (the good kind of fat!) and potassium, which helps lower blood pressure.